Redmond Hunt Blog

 Not all the sweetest shots are taken from a tree stand or with a scope.
-Once you’ve downed your deer, it’s time to take to take a shot of another kind.
-Our in-house photographer, videographer—and avid hunter—Skylyn Christensen, gives five professional pointers on how to take tasteful photos of deer in those exciting moments post-harvest.
+Once you’ve downed your deer, it’s time to take a shot of another kind.
+Our in-house photographer and avid hunter, Skylyn Christensen, gives five professional pointers on how to take tasteful photos of deer in those exciting moments post-harvest.

 - Camera.
 Most hunters don't strap on a fancy camera when they head out to harvest a deer.
 But if a trophy shot is a priority, a 50-80mm lens takes a great pic.
 If a cell phone is what you’re packing, no problem.
 Use the tips below and you’ll be in good shape.

+- Angle.
 Don’t be afraid to get creative with top-down shots or side angles.
 These produce eye-catching photos.
-If you want to go conservative, place the camera at or just below eye level with your subject.
-This captures a straight-on shot that conveys realism and connection for the viewer.
+If you want to go conservative, place the camera at or just below eye level with your subject to convey realism and connection for the viewer.

+- Lighting.
 Position your deer in the best light, with the sun above and behind him.
 If the lighting is neutral, find a secluded and somewhat shaded area.
-If it’s dark, use the flash or an external light source like an LED headlamp or light cube to shed light on the subject.
+If it’s dark, use the flash or an external light source like an LED headlamp or light cube.

+- Cleaning.
 You want to showcase your deer in a dignified way.
-That means a natural pose, with your animal resting on clean ground or snow.
-If the deer’s tongue is hanging out, push it back in its mouth.
+That means a natural pose, with your animal resting on clean ground.
+If the deer’s tongue is hanging out, push it back in.
 Clean off any blood that’s visible to the camera, tuck the deer’s legs, and even up the head.

-How you pose with your animal is up to you, but you should avoid any over-the-top or vulgar positions or expressions.
-Hunters should always respect the animal and never take its life lightly.
+- Posing.
+You should always avoid any over-the-top or vulgar positions or expressions when posing with your deer.
+Hunters should respect the animal and never take its life lightly.
 So before the camera clicks?
 Put on a nice smile and stance that represents the animal, and yourself as a hunter, well.